Published: July 26, 2017

 Next, you'll need a brief from one of our tandem skydiving instructors.
 This lasts around 20 minutes, and covers everything you need to know, from the body position you need to adopt for freefall to the importance of lifting your legs up for landing.
 We'll also give you some information about the equipment and make sure you know what to expect when your turn to jump comes around.

-All in all, you can expect to be at the skydiving center for at least half a day, depending on how busy it is on the day and whether there are any weather restrictions.
+All in all, you can expect to be at the skydiving center for about 2-4 hours, depending on how busy it is on the day and whether there are any weather restrictions.
 The main thing is that we'll keep you informed throughout your time with us - plus while you're waiting to jump, you can enjoy watching lots of parachutes coming in to land!

 If you're ready to skydive, book online today, or get in touch with any questions and we'll be happy to help.